anismugale/SeleniumFramework/README.md

 # QA Automation

-This repository contains QA automation for the AppSierra.
+This repository contains QA automation for Web.
 It uses Selenium, via a local Chrome Driver or a Remote Driver that connects to a Selenium Grid.

 ## Running Java and Maven on host